xiliourt/Suno-Architect/README.md

   - Support for pulling the timed lyrics from Suno
   - Support for conversion of timed lyrics JSON to LRC or SRT
   - NOTE: _For some reason the main generation API is cors locked, requiring the worker.
 The rest is direct via browser)_
+- OPTIONAL: Use of files for prompts
+  - Audio files for style influencing
+  - Image files to influence lyrics vibe
+  - PDF or text files to influence lore (background)

 ## Deploy with Cloudflare
 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/xiliourt/Suno-Architect/)